25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 Here is some useful advice for how you can make your project with HTML5 Boilerplate even better.
-We don't want to include it all by default, as not everything fits with everyone's needs.
+We don't want to include it all by default, as not everything fits with everyone's needs

 - [App Stores](#app-stores)
 - [DNS prefetching](#dns-prefetching)